zognin/tp/docs/DeveloperGuide.md

        <br>Expected: No order is edited.
 Error details shown in the result display box.

 1. Editing an order
-    1. Prerequisite (should be satisfied for each individual test case):
+    1. Prerequisites (should be satisfied for each individual test case):
        1. Order list contains at least one order and suppose the first order in the list has the following details:
           * Client Name: Alex Yeoh
           * Client Phone: 87438807
           * Client Address: Blk 30 Geylang Street 29. #06-40
           * Recipe Name: Chicken Rice
           * Recipe Ingredients: Rice x 200 g, Chicken x 1 whole
-          * Order Price: 4
+          * Order Price: $4.00
           * Order Deadline: 12 December 2021 at 12 pm
           * Order Quantity: 1
+          * Completion status: Uncompleted
        1. Client bookmark list contains at least one client and suppose the first client in the list has the following details:
           * Client Name: Richard Yeoh
           * Client Phone: 96847225